Professional M.S. Curriculum

 TECHNICAL

 Technical courses allow you to develop skills necessary to be successful in atmospheric science careers.
-Take 5 or 6 credits of:
+Take at least 6 credits of:

 APPLICATIONS